shaandesai1/PortHNN/README.md

 .

-The method can be extended to multi-step integration via neuralODE.
+It is possible to extend the method to multi-step integration via neuralODE [needs implementation]